jgrebol/ESIpy/examples/README.md

 # Examples

 In this section we will go through the process of performing all the available calculations using ESIpy's functions based on the provided examples.
 The program is intended to be installed locally in computer clusters.
 To run the code from the terminal, generate the Python script or adapt those of this repository and run it as ```python code.py``` or ```python3 code.py```.
 To save the output as a file, use ```python code.py > code.esi```.
 Even though the ```.esi``` extension is not mandatory, we recommend using it.
 The test files have been generated from benzene and naphthalene at singlet (and triplet) level of theory, and are just set to showcase the capabilities of the code.

+## Core ESIpy

 We will go through the list of examples explaining and highlighting some key notes:

 - example01: This should be the first calculation performed from ESIpy, in which one generates the Atomic Overlap Matrices in the MO basis ($\boldsymbol{S}^{\text{A}}$) from the ```esi.make_aoms()``` function, and the molecular information from the ```esi.mol_info()``` function.
 This ensures that the single-point calculation is not required anymore every time one wants to perform the aromaticity calculation, and allows for more flexibility with the code.
 We strongly suggest using the ```.aoms``` and ```.molinfo``` extensions for these files.
 Even though the main ```esi.aromaticity()``` function only requires the AOMs and the ring indices for a minimal output, we suggest using the ```.molinfo``` for completion.